Landlord Accreditation Overview

 It was introduced for BLA members on the 1st of October 2020 to improve standards and letting efficiency.

-The scheme is created for private, corporate landlords & letting agents and is only available to BLA members (membership is free).
+The scheme is created for private, corporate landlords & letting agents and is only available to BLA members.

 The scheme is designed to make all members aware of the relevant legislation.
 This includes any pending legislation along with good practices.